-When feasible, officers shall attempt to move out of the path of a moving vehicle rather than discharge their weapon at the operator.
+When feasible, officers should take reasonable steps to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.

-Except as provided above, officers shall not shoot at any part of a vehicle in an attempt to disable the vehicle.
+Except as provided above, officers shall not shoot at any part of a vehicle in an attempt tp disable the vehicle.